Will Your Job Still Exist In 2030?

 Loading...

-The 25 megacities (including Chicago, Miami and Austin) and their suburbs (like Arlington, Va., and Riverside, Calif.) are slated to account for more than 60% of net job growth, while representing only 44% of the population.
+The 25 megacities (including Austin, Texas; Chicago, and Miami) and their suburbs (like Arlington, Va., and Riverside, Calif.) are slated to account for more than 60% of net job growth, while representing only 44% of the population.

 Some other standouts with notable job growth are: